sharmavasant/school-administration-system/README.md

 # kool-skool
- its a school management system project.
+ Its a school management system project.